 CYOA 45: You Are A Shark (1985)

 You enter a temple where you find yourself trapped by a chimeric idol.
 A seated monk leads you through meditations in which you experience many lives as different animals.
-(Or maybe just one, depending on your choices.)
 The not-subtle subtext is that humans are jerks.

 This is the most "recursive" CYOA I have read to date, with many ways to loop back through the story.
 I was surprise that, for me, the recursiveness did not make the story better.
 For one thing, there are fewer endings because different lines end up merging into the same track.
 I suppose the upside of is that you can experience most of the book in a single read with the right choices – looping back naturally and choosing a different path each time.
 In some ways, I felt like I was robbed of the many-stories-in-one-book nature of earlier CYOAs.